 Associate of Arts

-The Associate of Arts program provides a broad academic education to prepare students for the workplace and for upper-level university study.
+The Associate of Arts program provides a broad academic education to prepare you for upper-level university study and the workplace.

 What Can You Do With This Credential?